Willo Flood: Aberdeen

 On 31 May 2013, it was announced that Flood had signed a pre-contract with Aberdeen.
 Upon joining the club, he said his aim at Aberdeen was to win trophies.
 Manager Derek McInnes was keen to sign Flood, describing him as an "ideal" signing.

 He scored his first goal on his debut for the club, in a 2–1 win against Kilmarnock in the opening game of the season.
 After the match, McInnes praised Flood's performance, describing him as "the catalyst, energetic, passionate and dictates the tempo of the game, with and without the ball."
 Having made four appearances for Aberdeen so far, however, he sustained a hamstring injury while chasing a ball, and was substituted in the 55th minute, as the club beat Alloa Athletic 6–5 in penalty shoot-out in the second round of Scottish League Cup on 27 August 2013.
 After a scan, Flood tore his muscle and was expected to be out for six weeks but he recovered than expected.
-On 5 October 2013, Flood made his return from injury, coming on as a 56th minute substitute, in a 1–0 loss against Ross County.
+On 5 October 2013, Flood made his return from injury, coming on as a 56th-minute substitute, in a 1–0 loss against Ross County.
 After the match, he spoke of his "frustration" on being out with a muscle injury.
-Having made three starts in the next three matches, however on 9 November 2013, Flood suffered another injury when he sustained a hamstring injury and was substituted in the 23rd minutes, in a 3–1 loss against Hearts.
+Having made three starts in the next three matches, however on 9 November 2013, Flood suffered another injury when he sustained a hamstring injury and was substituted in the 23rd minute, in a 3–1 loss against Hearts.
 After the match, it was announced that Flood would be out for a further six weeks.
-On 7 December 2013, he returned from injury, following a three weeks absent, coming on as a 77th minute substitute for Jonny Hayes, in a 2–0 win against St Johnstone.
+On 7 December 2013, he returned from injury, following a three weeks absent, coming on as a 77th-minute substitute for Jonny Hayes, in a 2–0 win against St Johnstone.
 Since returning from injury, Flood regained his first team place, playing in the midfield position for the rest of the 2013–14 season.
 On 10 January 2014, he scored from a 22-yard winning goal in the 87th minute, in a 1–0 home win against Hibernian, a goal that was later earned him the SPFL Goal of the Month for January.
 After helping Aberdeen reach the Scottish League Cup final and Scottish Cup quarter-finals against Inverness CT and Celtic respectively, manager McInnes praised Flood performance, describing his "consistency of performance, and bring both attitude and brings a real mentality to the whole club."
 In the Scottish League Cup final against Inverness Caledonian Thistle, he started the whole game for 120 minutes following a 0–0 draw and Aberdeen won 4–2 on penalties to win the tournament.
 On 2 April 2014, Flood scored from a free kick to break a deadlock in the 74th minute, in a 1–1 draw against Hearts.
 Flood's first season at the club ended positively, winning their first Scottish League Cup in nineteen years, and finishing third place in the league, as he made forty appearances and scoring three times in all competitions.